eendroroy/alien/README.md

 # alien

-alien theme is faster than a lot other themes.
-Why?
-It updates part of the prompt asyncronously.
-The time consuming processings like git status checking, git dirty copy checking etc. asynchronously.
-It starts a background job for these process, and in the mean time draws initial prompt and lets you use the terminal as you would normally.
+alien theme is faster than a lot other themes. **Why?** It updates part of the prompt asyncronously - the time consuming processings like git status checking, git dirty copy checking etc. **How?** It starts a background job for these process, and in the mean time draws initial prompt and lets you use the terminal as you would normally.

-alien theme is independent of any library like Oh-My-Zsh or Prezto.
+alien theme is **independent** of any library like Oh-My-Zsh or Prezto.
 Whatever it needs already included inside.
 The only exception is font.
-You need to install the powerline patched fonts to properly dysplay the prompt.
+You need to **install the powerline patched fonts** to properly display the prompt.

 ### Requirements